 How to make a complaint about bullying at work?

 Under most grievance procedures there are two ways to make a complaint, that is “informal” and “formal”.
 We would always advise that if you are to make a complaint that you would do so “formally”.

-What many people do not consider is that most employees who experience bullying in the workplace may suffer from extreme stress due to the bullying and may require assistance from their Doctor.
+What many people do not consider is that most employees who experience bullying in the workplace may suffer from extreme stress.
+This is due to the bullying and may require assistance from their Doctor.

 What if my employer fails to deal with my complaint?

-Employers have a duty of care to all employees, to ensure they are both mentally and physically safe at work and that their health is not adversely affected by work.
+Employers have a duty of care to all employees, to ensure they are both mentally and physically safe at work.
+They’re responsible for a persons health not to be adversely affected by work.
 This duty of care means employers must behave and react reasonably in relation to such matters.

-If the bullying becomes unbearable and you are forced to leave your job, you may be entitled to claim that you were “constructively dismissed”.
-This means that although you left your job voluntarily, in reality, you were forced to do so because of the way that you were being treated.
+Sometimes the bullying becomes unbearable and you are forced to leave your job.
+If this is the case, you may be entitled to claim that you were “constructively dismissed”.
+This means that you left your job voluntarily.
+However, In reality, you were forced to do so because of the way that you were being treated.